Peregrine Falcon Recovery in South dakota

 FUNDING for this project

 Reintroduction projects are logistically complicated and expensive.
-We have done extensive planning and research to assure that the project makes the best use of resources.
+We did extensive planning and research to assure that the project makes the best use of resources.
 This project is funded with State Wildlife Grants funding, an annual federal appropriation set aside for state wildlife agencies to restore rare species and conserve important habitats.
-State Wildlife Grants funding just celebrated its 10-year anniversary.
-This funding source has been a critical source of matching funds for state, tribal and territorial wildlife agencies.
-In South Dakota, the federal funds are matched with Wildlife Division funds, which are derived from hunting and fishing license revenues.
+State Wildlife Grants funding has been a critical source of matching funds for state, tribal and territorial wildlife agencies.
+In South Dakota, the federal funds are often matched with Wildlife Division funds, which are derived from hunting and fishing license revenues.
 Documented volunteer time can also provide the required match.

-The State Wildlife Grants Program was recently threatened with elimination.
+The State Wildlife Grants Program depends on support from Congress.
 A national effort to secure stable, long-term funding for fish and wildlife is called Teaming with Wildlife, which has supporters in every state.
 Teaming coalitions worked hard to save State Wildlife Grants funds, which makes projects like the peregrine falcon reintroduction possible.
 South Dakota's Teaming with Wildlife Coalition is the 10th largest in the country.
 To see South Dakota's Teaming coalition list and learn how your group or business can join, please visit: http://gfp.sd.gov/wildlife/funding/teaming.aspx